Funding Opportunities

 The program increases individuals’ and organizations’ capacity and expertise to advance mental health policy in Texas, while also increasing the consumer voice in policy development and implementation.

-Frances Fowler Wallace Dissertation Award
+Frances Fowler Wallace Memorial for Mental Health Award

 Annual awards of $3,000 each for dissertation research by doctoral students in Texas.